instayu/html-5-calander/Developer-Workflow.md

 ### 4. Build and test your change.

 Run `yogi build` from a module directory to build that module.
 Run `yogi test` from a module directory to run that module's unit tests.
+Please note `yogi test` uses `PhantomJS` to test your code.
+If you wish to test your code within a browser, run `yeti <name>.html`, where `name` is the name of the HTML file which contains your tests.
+Please make sure your code tests successfully in all of the environments located [here](http://yuilibrary.com/yui/environments/) before submitting your pull request.

 ### 5. Edit the `HISTORY.md` files for any modules you changed (optional)